frappe/erpnext/erpnext/docs/user/manual/en/setting-up/settings/naming-series.md

 {next}

 ### 4. Custom Field in Naming Series
- Some companies prefers to make use of "short-codes" for suppliers, i.e. WN for company "Web Notes" that later can be used in naming series for quick identication.
+ Some companies prefers to make use of "short-codes" for suppliers, i.e. WN for company "Web Notes" that later can be used in naming series for quick identification.

 #### Example: